Cooperative Training of Fast Thinking Initializer and Slow Thinking Solver for Conditional Learning: Experiments

 We also test the proposed framework on Cifar-10 \cite{krizhevsky2009learning} object dataset, which contains 10-class 60,000 training images of $32 \times 32$ pixels.
 Compared with the MNIST dataset, Cifar-10 contains training images with more complicated visual patterns.

 As to the initializer, we adopt the ``late concatenation'' setting.
-Specifically, $\Psi(X;\psi)$ is a decoder that maps 100-dimensional $X$ (i.e., $1 \times 1 \times 100$) to an intermediate output with spatial dimension $8 \times 8$ by 2 layers of deconvolutions with kernel sizes $\{4,5\}$, up-sampling factors $\{1,2\}$ and numbers of output channels $\{256,128\}$ at different layers from top to bottom, respectively.
-The condition $C$ is a 10-dimensional one-hot vector to represent class. $g(\Psi(X;\psi),C; \alpha)$ is a generator that maps the $8 \times 8 \times 138$ concatenated result to a $32 \times 32 \times 3$ image by 2 layers of deconvolutions with kernel sizes $\{5,5\}$, up-sampling factors $\{2,2\}$ and numbers of output channels $\{64,3\}$ at different layers.
+Specifically, $\Psi_1(X)$ is a decoder that maps 100-dimensional $X$ (i.e., $1 \times 1 \times 100$) to an intermediate output with spatial dimension $8 \times 8$ by 2 layers of deconvolutions with kernel sizes $\{4,5\}$, up-sampling factors $\{1,2\}$ and numbers of output channels $\{256,128\}$ at different layers from top to bottom, respectively.
+The condition $C$ is a 10-dimensional one-hot vector to represent the class. $\Psi_2([\Psi_1(X),C])$ is a generator that maps the $8 \times 8 \times 138$ concatenated result to a $32 \times 32 \times 3$ image by 2 layers of deconvolutions with kernel sizes $\{5,5\}$, up-sampling factors $\{2,2\}$ and numbers of output channels $\{64,3\}$ at different layers.

-We adopt the ``late concatenation'' setting for the solver. $\Phi(Y;\phi)$ consists of 2 layers of convolutions with filter sizes $\{5,3\}$, down-sampling factors $\{2,2\}$ and numbers of output channels $\{64,128\}$.
-The concatenated output is of size $8 \times 8 \times 138$. $f(\Phi(Y;\phi), C; \theta)$ is a 2-layer bottom-up ConvNet, where the first layer has 256 $3 \times 3$ filters, and the last layer is a fully connected layer with 100 filters.
+We adopt the ``late concatenation'' setting for the solver. $\Phi_1(Y)$ consists of 2 layers of convolutions with filter sizes $\{5,3\}$, down-sampling factors $\{2,2\}$ and numbers of output channels $\{64,128\}$.
+The concatenated output is of size $8 \times 8 \times 138$. $\Phi_2([\Phi_1(Y), C])$ is a 2-layer bottom-up ConvNet, where the first layer has 256 $3 \times 3$ filters, and the last layer is a fully connected layer with 100 filters.

-We use Adam to optimize the solver with initial learning rate 0.002, $\beta_1 = 0.5$ and $\beta_2 = 0.999$, and the initializer with initial learning rate 0.0064, $\beta_1 = 0.5$ and $\beta_2 = 0.999$.
-The mini-batch size is 300.
-The number of paralleled MCMC chains is 300.
+We use the Adam for optimization.
+The initial learning rates for the solver and initializer are 0.002 and 0.0064, respectively.
+The joint models are trained with mini-batches of size 300.
+The number of paralleled MCMC chains is also 300.
 The number of Langevin dynamics steps is 8.
 The step size $\delta$ of Langevin dynamics is 0.0008.
-The standard deviation of the residual in the initializer is $\sigma=0.3$, and the standard deviation of the reference distribution in the solver is 0.016.
 We run 2,000 epochs to train the model, where we disable the noise term in Langevin dynamics in the last 1,500 ones.